Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/installing-tailwind.md

 }
 ```

 Next up we need to configure our CSS file.
-In the assets folder create a folder called css and create tailwind.css file and copy the following:
+In the `assets` folder create a folder called `css` and create a `tailwind.css` file and copy the following:

 ```css
 @tailwind base;